mcapaldi96/Ethereum-Analysis/partB/README.md

-The tabulated results show the top ten addresses who the most Wei (smallest denomination of Ethereum) for their popular smart contracts.
+The tabulated results show the top ten addresses who recieved the most Wei (smallest denomination of Ethereum) for their popular smart contracts.

 | Address                                    | Total Value          |
 | -------------------------------------------|:--------------------:|